BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 1. Right-click on the .Droid project and select **Add > New File...**
 2. Select: **General > Empty File**
-3. Rename the file: **Application.cs**
+3. Name the file: **Application.cs**
-4. Enter the following code, replacing 'TestAndroidApp' with the name of the app
+4. Enter the following code (replace 'TestAndroidApp' with the actual name of the app):

 ```csharp
 using System;